TryGhost/slimer/README.md

 - `yarn lint` run just eslint
 - `yarn test` run tests & then eslint

 ## Publish

-- `yarn ship` is mapped to `lerna publish` and will publish any package that has changed.
+- `yarn ship` is an alias for `lerna publish`
+    - Publishes all packages which have changed
+    - Also updates any packages which depend on changed packages

 # Copyright & License